Robs0412/radiosonde_flight_visualization/README.md

 202304xx:
 - Added ozone O3 evaluation
+- Added charts 'value vs. altitude', which gives an idea about symetry in flight
 - More robust string parsing (grabbing values from 'comment' column)
-- Added charts 'value vs. altitude', which gives an idea about symetry in flight
-- Clean-up of VBA code
+- Code clean-up & some fixes

 ---

 ### Some improvements planned: